 These figures are for 2012.
 Gartner’s revenues grow virtually every year.
 This pie chart in 2019 would be much more significant as Gartner now has revenues of $5.1 billion.

 How Gartner Breaks Out its Revenue

-Gartner does not break out its revenue per line of business regarding its customer category (i.e., buyer, vendor, investor, etc.), or its events revenue.
-However, Gartner receives income from buyers, vendors, and investors in each line of business (research, consulting, and events).
+Gartner does not break out its revenue per business line regarding its customer category (i.e., buyer, vendor, investor, etc.) or its events revenue.
+However, Gartner receives income from buyers, vendors, and investors in each business line (research, consulting, and events).
 Roughly seventy percent of their income comes from research-related activities and thirty percent from consulting and events.
 Gartner receives revenues from other types of customers as well.
 For instance, they receive subscription revenue from consulting companies as well as from several different customer categories.

 However, I focus on buyers, vendors, and investors because they are Gartner’s major customer categories.
 Furthermore, the explanation from Gartner’s annual report as to what constitutes research is not entirely clear; when a company pays to talk to a Gartner analyst, this goes into the research revenue bucket rather than the consulting revenue bucket.

 Therefore the description of research should include both the subscription business and the analyst consulting business.
 However, services such as vendor contract negotiations would fall under the consulting revenue bucket.

 How Gartner Dangles Improvements in Magic Quadrant Scores to Software Vendors for Payments